-18. Minimum requirements of study for registration
+18. Minimum requirements of study for registration and enrolment

-(1) The Minister may prescribe from time to time, on the recommendation of the Council and in respect of the professions to which this Act applies, the qualifications obtained by virtue of examinations conducted by any educational institution or other examining authority, which, when held singly or conjointly with any other qualification, entitles the holder thereof to registration in terms of this Act, if that holder has complied, before or in connection with or after the acquisition of the qualification concerned, with such other requirements and conditions as may be prescribed in terms of or required by this Act in respect of such registration.

-- (a) such qualification entitles the holder thereof to practise the profession concerned in the country or state in which such educational institution or other examining authority is situated; and - (b) the Minister is satisfied that such qualification is of a standard of professional education not lower than the qualification prescribed in terms of subsection (1) in respect of the profession concerned. - (3) The Minister may prescribe, on the recommendation of the Council, the requirements with which the examining authorities referred to in subsection (1) must comply. - (4) For the purposes of this section, "other examining authority" means any examining authority recognised by the Minister by notice in the Gazette for the purposes specified in such notice.
+- (1) The Minister may prescribe from time to time, upon the recommendation of the Council and in respect of the professions to which this Act applies, the qualifications obtained by virtue of examinations conducted by any educational institution or other examining authority, which, when held singly or conjointly with any other qualification, entitles the holder thereof to registration or enrolment, as the case may be, in terms of this Act, if that holder has complied, before or in connection with or after the acquisition of the qualification concerned, with such other requirements and conditions as may be prescribed in terms of or required by this Act in respect of such registration or enrolment, as the case may be. - (2) No qualification obtained by virtue of examinations conducted by an educational institution or other examining authority situated outside Namibia may be prescribed in terms of subsection (1), unless - - (a) such qualification entitles the holder thereof to practise the profession concerned in the country or state in which such educational institution or other examining authority is situated; and - (b) the Minister is satisfied that such qualification is of a standard of professional education not lower than the qualification prescribed in terms of subsection (1) in respect of the profession concerned. - (3) The Minister may prescribe, upon the recommendation of the Council, the requirements with which the examining authorities referred to in subsection (1) must comply. - (4) For the purposes of this section, "other examining authority" means any examining authority recognised by the Minister by notice in the Gazette for the purposes specified in such notice.

-19. Application for registration
+19. Application for registration or enrolment